-“As a result, [people with MS] can have cognitive issues that typically involve slowness of processing, trouble multi-tasking, and distractibility,” explains David Mattson, MD, a neurologist at Indiana University Health.
+“As a result, [people with MS] can have cognitive issues that typically involve slowness of processing, trouble multitasking, and distractibility,” explains Dr. David Mattson, a neurologist at Indiana University Health.

-Some of the more common areas of life that are affected by cognitive changes include memory, attention and concentration, verbal fluency, and information processing.
+Some more common areas of life that are affected by cognitive changes include memory, attention and concentration, verbal fluency, and information processing.

 Mattson points out that no one MS lesion causes this, but cog fog seems more associated with an increased overall number of MS lesions in the brain.

 “Those who experience fatigue may find it more difficult to complete tasks later in the day, have a lower ability to withstand certain environments such as extreme heat, and struggle with sleep disorders or depression,” Mattson adds.

 Olivia Djouadi, who has relapsing-remitting MS, says that her cognitive problems seem to occur more with extreme fatigue, which can stop her in her tracks.
 And as an academic, she says that the brain fog is particularly awful.

 “It means I get forgetful over simple details, yet can still remember complex items,” she explains.
 “It’s very frustrating because I know I knew the answer, but it won’t come to me.”